Campillos

+It is home to the Campillos International Piano Competition, first held in 2007.

 Geography

 Campillos is part of the comarca of Guadalteba, together with the municipalities of Almargen, Ardales, Cañete La Real, Carratraca, Cuevas del Becerro, Sierra de Yeguas and Teba.

-It includes the old municipality of Peñarrubia, which disappeared in the seventies due to the construction of the reservoir of Guadalteba.
+It includes the old municipality of Peñarrubia, which disappeared in the 1970s due to the construction of the reservoir of Guadalteba.

 Flora and fauna

 Most of the land is covered by olive groves and grain fields on its flat side and the mountains are dominated by scrub and woodland.